 The three pixies behind Pixie Hall are a spritely trio: a mother and her two young daughters.
 Kristin Scagliotti, the head pixie (and mother) wanted a place for her small pixies (and all small pixies) to thrive.
 A home away from home to release their young spirits and funnel their impish ways onto a blank canvas.

 Kristin's study and training of art has been a long path leading up to the founding of Pixie Hall.
 She earned her B.A. in Liberal Arts and her Multiple Subject Teaching Credential at University of San Diego.
 Subsequently, Kristin received degrees in Interior Design from the Fashion Institute of Design and Merchandise and in Art Education at San Francisco State University.
 Kristin taught for San Francisco Unified for 10 years as an elementary teacher, and created the after-school art program at Claire Lilienthal school.

-I am so delighted to join the Pixie family as the new assistant teacher!
+I am so delighted to join the Pixie family as the new Tuesday/Thursday Program Head Teacher!
 I moved to San Francisco from Oregon to complete a degree in Visual Merchandising but quickly realized that working with children was my true passion.
 The last two years I have been taking classes to complete my certificate in Early Childhood Education, while nannying on the side.
 Working with children gives me a great deal of joy and I am eager to give back and develop healthy, happy, and creative young people.
 I am excited to work with the students and families at Pixie Hall and look forward to having a lot of fun!